Shun Nakahara

 Shun Nakahara (中原 俊, Nakahara Shun) is a Japanese film director and a professor at the Japan Institute of the Moving Image.
-He started his career with pornographic films, and since then he has dealt with a wide range of subjects regardless of genre.
+He began his career directing Roman Porno films, and since then he has dealt with a wide range of subjects regardless of genre.
 He won the award for Best Director at the 12th Yokohama Film Festival for Sakura no Sono.